 Story to read right now: Inside Saudi Arabia’s First Feminist Literary Magazine

 Looking for women’s-interest news and other story ideas?
 We can create a customize a PR Newswire newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.

-Anna Jasinski is manager of audience relations at PR Newswire and former magazine journalist.
+Anna Jasinski is the former manager of audience relations at PR Newswire and a former magazine journalist.
 Follow her on Twitter at @annamjasinski.
 You can also catch her sharing the latest news in journalism and blogging on @BeyondBylines.